statespace-tech/toolfront/README.md

 ## Features

-- **🌊 Seamless**: Connect AI to all your databases, warehouses, and APIs.
+- **🌊 Seamless**: Connect AI to all your databases, warehouses, APIs, and documents.
 - **⚡ Instant**: Get up and running in seconds with a single command.
 - **🧩 Pluggable**: Works with any LLM, agent framework, and IDE that supports MCP.
 - **🧠 Scalable**: ToolFront automatically evaluates your AI agents and helps them improve.